 Ownership concentration.
 Finally, we study the ownership and concentration of Bitcoin holdings.
 Since the inception of Bitcoin, there has been intense interest in the question of who are the largest owners of Bitcoin, and how much do they actually own.
 There are websites dedicated to tracking the addresses with the largest Bitcoin holdings, the so called "rich list," one of the most well-known and widely followed lists in the crypto community.
 But the question of ownership concentration is not only a matter of curiosity and intrigue.
 From a public policy perspective, it is important to understand who is positioned to benefit most from any price appreciation that would happen if regulators allow a broader adoption of Bitcoin.
 Are these a select few investors or the general public?
+It is particularly interesting in the context of Bitcoin since one of the original promises of this new architecture is to democratize financial services.

 Determining the concentration of ownership is more complicated than just tracking the holdings of the richest addresses, since many of the largest addresses belong to cold wallets of exchanges and online wallets, which hold Bitcoin on behalf of many investors.
-We develop a suite of algorithms based on graph analysis to classify addresses into those belonging to individual investors or those belonging to intermediaries.4
+We develop a suite of algorithms based on graph analysis to classify addresses into those belonging to individual investors or those belonging to intermediaries.